Isolating a Skill

-Once you are feeling solid with your rallies it’s time to really put the topspin to test.
-The best practice to begin with would be to play some singles or skinny singles.
-This allows you to build in more of a rhythm than jumping straight into doubles.
-Don’t panic if you have a set back.
-At this point your muscle memory should be fairly ingrained, so stay relaxed and trust your technique.
-Once you are feeling competent with your topspin drives in singles then it's time to add to a doubles game.
+Once you are feeling consistent with your rallies, it’s time to really put the topspin to the test.
+The ideal first practice would be to play some skinny singles (both straight line and crosscourt).
+This allows you to hit a higher volume of balls than you would be playing doubles and also forces you to be more accurate.
+Don’t panic if you have a setback.
+At this point, your muscle memory should be fairly ingrained, so stay relaxed and trust your technique.
+Once you are feeling competent with your topspin in singles, then it's time to add it to a doubles game.
 Here expect the unexpected!
-It's all about being on your toes and being ready.
-If you choose to drive a ball then stay relaxed and trust the technique.
+It's all about being on your toes and being ready and relaxed.
+Trust your technique!

 STAGE 6 - Matchplay

 The final and most rewarding phase - using it in a real game!
-By this point (so to speak!) you should be very comfortable hitting topspin.
-Any skill you take into a real game situation should be well practiced.
+By this point (so to speak) you should be very comfortable hitting topspin from all areas of the court.
 As in stage 5, trust your technique and muscle memory.
-Now it comes down to shot choice and decision making.
-You'll have both fulfilling and frustrating moments - it's all part of the thrill of the game.
-If it doesn’t work out how you planned see if can figure out why and then go back to more practice games in between your next match.
+In this phase it should come down to shot selection.
+You'll have both fun and frustrating moments - it's all part of the thrill of the game.
+If it doesn’t work out how you planned see if you can figure out why and add in some more practice sessions before your next match.

 Summary - Don't rush the process

 Remember not to rush through this process.
-One of the most common things people say to me is that they "want to play against better players".
-You can learn a lot from playing with more advanced players, but the downside to this is that they generally hit a much faster ball.
+One of the most common things people say to me is that they "want to play against better players."
+You can learn a lot from playing with more advanced players, but the downside is that they generally hit a much faster ball.
 This means less time for you to react and get your shape right.
-When trying to develop a specific skill like topspin it's best to build it up gradually.
-That way your technique stays solid and doesn't break down under pressure.
+When trying to develop a specific skill like topspin, it's best to build it up gradually.
+That way, your technique stays solid and doesn't break down under pressure.
 Even the pros practice with drop feeds and slower hitters sometimes.
 Ironically you'll end up improving much faster this way and feel ready for the bigger moments!

-Where can I get more videos about how to use my TopspinPro?
+Where can I get more videos about how to use my Pickleball TopspinPro?

 Head to our YouTube Channel to get some great tips on using your TopspinPro and other technical and tactical tips here: